Engee documentation

-In this example, we discuss the minimum number of operations required to train a fully-connected (fully-connected, FC) neural network on a regression task.
+In this example, we will discuss what minimum operations allows you to train a fully connected neural network * (fully-connected, FC)* regression problem.

-We will train the most classical kind of neural networks to "predict" the value of some one-dimensional function.
-Our goal is to compose the simplest algorithm, which we will later complicate (not the other way round).
+Let's train the most classical type of neural networks to "predict" the value of some one-dimensional function.
+Our goal is to create the simplest algorithm, which we will later complicate * (and not vice versa)*.

 Pkg.add(["Flux"])